Kamiōoka Station

 Kamiōoka Station (上大岡駅, Kamiōoka-eki) is an interchange railway station located in Kōnan-ku, Yokohama, Kanagawa Prefecture, Japan, operated by the private railway operator Keikyū and the Yokohama Municipal Subway.

 Lines

-Kamiōoka Station is served by the Keikyū Main Line and the Yokohama Subway Blue Line (Line 1).
+Kamiōoka Station is served by the Keikyū Main Line and the Yokohama Municipal Subway Blue Line (Line 1).
 It is 30.8 kilometers from the starting point of the Keikyū Main Line at Shinagawa Station and 13.8 kilometers from the terminus of the Blue Line at Shōnandai Station.

 Station layout

 Keikyū Kamiōoka Station is an elevated station with two island platforms serving four tracks.
 The underground Blue Line station has a single island platform and two tracks.